syedhyder004/tk/README.md

 ### Development

 Want to contribute?
 Great!
-TP uses Gulp for fast developing.
+TK uses Gulp for fast developing.
 Make a change in your file and instantanously see your updates!
 Open your favorite Terminal and run these commands.

 First Tab:
 ```sh